Surplus property procedures

 - If pickups cannot be completed on a scheduled date, eCycleSecure will reschedule. eCycleSecure will send an email stating when they will pick up the items.
 PLEASE DO NOT RESUBMIT the same items for surplus.
 This will create duplicate batches.
 Contact eCycleSecure at 704-376-1116.

-Office furniture surplus property
+Furniture surplus property

 If the surplus property is furniture, all items must be disposed through Facilities Management.
 The only exception is dormitory furniture - which Housing and Residence Life handles.
 Facilities Management transports the items to a central warehouse.
 There will be a handling cost associated with pickup or delivery.

-Procedures for disposal of office furniture surplus property
+Procedures for disposal of furniture surplus property

 - Please fill out a surplus request via the Facilities Management Customer Portal.
 Facilities Management will respond within 24-48 hours to clarify your request and schedule pickup.
+You no longer need to fill out a Surplus Property Form for these items.

 - To protect University records, desks and filing cabinets can only be picked up by the Facilities Management if unlocked and empty.